Skip to content

 Luca Ünlü is a physician and researcher from Germany, currently working at the Department of Emergency Medicine at the University Hospital Basel in Switzerland.
 With a background as a paramedic, he has a strong interest in emergency airway management, resuscitation, and prehospital care.
 Passionate about medical education, he is working with Christian Hohenstein to bring the Protected Airway Collaborative to Europe.

-Maria Lame MD – PEM
+Maria Lame, MD – PEM

 Co-Director The Pediatric Airway Learning Space